Matrices perturbed by random noise: The accuracy of low-rank approximation: Some standard bounds

 \end{theorem} Note that this bound only makes sense if $\delta_p \ge 2\| E\| $, as the LHS, by definition, is at most $1$.
-The constant $2$ can be replaced by a slightly smaller constant; see \cite{Book1, Mc1, SS1}.

-\begin{remark} The assumption that the eigenvalues of $A$ are non-negative is for convenience only, as in this use we do not need to differentiate between eigenvalues and singular values.
+The constant $2$ can be replaced by a slightly smaller constant; see \cite{Book1, Mc1, SS1}. \begin{remark} The assumption that the eigenvalues of $A$ are non-negative is for convenience only, as in this case we do not need to differentiate between eigenvalues and singular values.
 Davis-Kahan theorem holds without this assumption, and we can easily modify the argument below for general symmetric matrices.
 For non-symmetric matrices, we can use the non-symmetric version of the Davis-Kahan theorem to obtain a similar result; see \cite{DKoriginal}. \end{remark}

 By the triangle inequality, we have

 Using Theorem \ref{DKtheorem}, we can bound the last formula by

 Since $\delta_p = \lambda_p -\lambda_{p+1} \le \sigma_1$ and $2 \|E\| \leq \delta_p$ (the requirement of Theorem \ref{DKtheorem}), we have It follows that